kartikprabhu20/YourEuro/docs/_posts/2019-05-13-BasicPrototype.md

 <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/useCaseDiagram.png?raw=true" width="1000" height="600">

 <br><hr><br>

-<h1>Estimated Time</h1>
-<p>Time management is one of the challenges that we are facing.
-So, we have assigned estimated time for each task and estimated number of sprints for user stories.
-We have divided our User stories into four Epics (milestones or stages).
-Each Epic is categories in Stories and stories are further categorized as sub task.
-We have provided three sprints for each Epic, one and a half sprints for each story.
-For fast and smooth purpose of our work, we have divided our development teams into two groups, each working on one Epic.
-The time estimation of two other Epics will be re-calculated depending on first two Epics.</p>

-<br><hr><br>

 <h1>Class Diagram</h1>
 <p>1.
 CashRecord is our core entity, it consists Balance, notes, Currency, Date, cashRecordType, paymentType and category.
 It has getter and setter methods for each attribute mentioned above.<br>
 	&nbsp;&nbsp;&nbsp;&nbsp;	•	Category is a custom class which contains categoryName and imageID.
-We provide set of predefined categories and &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;if customer wants new category other than listed, then there will  be an add option where he can add his own category.
-It has &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;setter and getter methods.<br>
+We provide set of predefined categories and if customer wants new category other than listed, then there will  be an add option where he can add his own category.
+It has setter and getter methods.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;		•	All attributes defined in Constants will be static variables.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;		•	cashRecordType contains Income and Expense<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;		•	PaymentType contains Cash, DebitCard, CreditCard and BankAccount<br>